tnedr/note_interpreter/docs/system_overview.md

 - *Understandability*: Measures clarity of phrasing and grammar.
 - *Interpretability*: Measures how easily the AI can map the note to intent or context.
 - *Ambiguity*: Detects whether the note could have multiple meanings.
-- *Confidence*: Reflects AI’s certainty about its interpretation.
+- *Confidence*: Reflects AI's certainty about its interpretation.

 [^2]: **Metadata Fields**:
 - *entity_type*: Categorizes the nature of the note (task, idea, etc.)
-- *intent*: Indicates the user’s goal (e.g., review, initiate).
+- *intent*: Indicates the user's goal (e.g., review, initiate).
-- *state*: Describes current status (to-do, in-progress, done, etc.)
 - *clarity_score*: Measures how clear and actionable the final interpreted text is, post-enrichment.